programminghistorian/jekyll/en/lessons/gravity-model.md

 At this stage we do not know how important each is.
 Perhaps wheat price is a better predictor of migration than distance?
 We will not know until we calculate the values of $$β1$$ through $$β5$$ (the weightings) by solving the equation above.
 The y-intercept ($$β0$$) only possible to calculate once you know all of the others ($$β1-β5$$).
 These are the RED values in Figure 8 above.
 The weightings can be seen in Table 4 and in Table A1 of the original paper.[^16] We will now demonstrate how we came to these values.

-<tablecaption>Table 4: The parameter weightings for the five variables (β1 to β5) and the y-intercept (β0), used to solve the gravity model equation.</tablecaption>
+<caption>Table 4: The parameter weightings for the five variables (β1 to β5) and the y-intercept (β0), used to solve the gravity model equation.</caption>

 | Variable             | Weighting  | Symbol   |
 | -------------        |:-------------:      | :------: |